-I was a member of the Marvel: Avenger’s Academy game team and worked on a variety of tasks, in modern C++, ranging from implementing game features to spec and integrating game UI to improving core systems, such as the multi-threaded downloader.
+I was a member of the Marvel: Avenger’s Academy game team and worked on a variety of tasks, in modern C++, ranging from implementing game features and UI per spec to improving core systems, such as the multi-threaded downloader.
 I had the opportunity to research, profile, and improve the game’s load times by over 40%.

 Always with safety in mind, I gave talks on functional programming and the intricacies of C++ value categories, pushed for regular code reviews, and mentored others to achieve more maintainable code.

 I was the lead developer on multiple Android and iOS games, covering the client-side game play as well as implementing the entire back end.
 All client-side work was done using Unity3D; I spent a great deal of time working in C#, designing type-safe, asynchronous APIs.
 The back end work was all done in C++14, using Crow, a multi-threaded micro web framework for modern C++.

 Some interesting systems I designed and implemented include a type-safe notification system and a procedural music generator using common Jazz progressions and Markov chains.